codemargaret/snowflake_scheduler/README.md

 _The create button on the create member and edit member pages is not visible when no group has been created._
 _On the group page, the member availability for all groups is visible._

+## Future Features

+* Build in a function to show available day by highest count
+* Build a user account system (user profile)
+* Integrate a database server
+* Allow different roles for users and schedule built to handle these roles

 ## Thanks to...